dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 - What is the [appropriate common name](/articles/ssl-certificate-hostname/) for your case?
 - Check the web server documentation to understand if you need a [custom CSR](/articles/what-is-csr/).

 **You are not required to transfer or host a domain with us to purchase an SSL certificate**.
 You can purchase an SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.
-You can read the [purchase section](/articles/purchasing-ssl-certificates/) of our help page for more information.
+Read the [ordering section](/articles/purchasing-ssl-certificates#order) of the article explaing SSL purchasing for more information.

 Feel free to [contact us](https://dnsimple.com/contact) if you can't find the answer to any of the questions above, or if you have any doubt.